Fast-64/fast64/fast64_internal/z64/README.md

 - `Texture Width`: the width of the texture
 - `Texture Height`: the height of the texture

-Note: for the two-textures scroll type you will need to add 2 items per texture since it targets multi-textures (it can be used to animate water for instance).

 All 3 color types will use the same elements:
-- `Frame No.`: when to execute this entry (relative to the keyframe length)
+- `Frame No.`: when to execute this entry (relative to the keyframe length), not available for `Draw Color`
 - `Primitive LOD Frac`: unknown purpose, feel free to complete!
 - `Primitive Color`: the primitive color to apply
-- `Environment Color`: the environment color to apply
+- `Environment Color`: the environment color to apply, optional for `Draw Color`

 The texture cycle type will show you two lists to fill, one for the texture symbols to use and another one for the indices that points to the textures list.
 Note that both list don't need to be the same length, also this technically uses a keyframe length too but it should always match the total number of indices that's why you can't manually choose it.